Balinese people: Religion

-The vast majority of the Balinese believe in Agama Tirta, the "holy-water religion".
+The vast majority of Balinese people believe in Agama Tirta (Balinese Hinduism), the "holy-water religion".
 It is a part of Hinduism.
 Traveling Indian priests are said to have introduced the people to the sacred literature of Hinduism and Buddhism centuries ago.
 The people accepted it and combined it with their pre-Hindu mythologies.
 The Balinese from before the third wave of immigration, known as the Bali Aga, are mostly not followers of Agama Tirta but retain their animist traditions.

 Wet rice agriculture is a mainstay of Balinese food production.
 This system of agriculture is extremely water-intensive and requires a substantial network of irrigation to be effective as a subsistence strategy in Bali.
 A system of irrigation networks (subak) exists to redistribute access to water in Bali.
 This network of both underground tunnels (weirs) and canals diverts water from natural water sources into the wet-rice cultivation fields utilized by Balinese farmers to grow their staple crops.

 The system of cooperative water redistribution is tied to religious and cultural practices among the Balinese and represents an economic system based on mutual obligation, and managed by the personnel of the water temples (Pura Tirta).
 Religious officials from these water temples exert spiritual and cultural pressure on the participants in this system and ensure its continuation.
 These water temples are largely located at the loci of the irrigation networks and manage the distribution of water from the mountainous water sources of the island to lowland areas where water is too scarce for the natural cultivation of rice.